-Process instance ‘dies’ as soon as its is terminated, so therefore we also write the process state to the calculation node that the process uses as its database record, under the
+Process instance ‘dies’ as soon as it is terminated, therefore the process state is also written to the calculation node that the process uses as its database record, under the

 The process can be in one of six states: